 She was posthumously awarded the Meritorious Service Medal on October 27, 2006.
 Captain Goddard was also posthumously awarded the Sacrifice Medal on Monday, November 9, 2009.

 Lance Corporal James Ashworth VC (26 May 1989 – 13 June 2012).
 A very brave British soldier who led from the front in the Afghanistan War.

 On the 13th of June 2012, Lance Corporal Ashworth was serving as part of the Reconnaissance Platoon, 1st Battalion Grenadier Guards and was killed in action.

 Lance Corporal Ashworth’s conspicuous gallantry galvanised his platoon to complete the clearance of the an enemy compound, and he was posthumously awarded the Victoria Cross.

 Corporal Cameron Stewart Baird, VC, MG (7th of June 1981 – 22nd of June 2013) was a soldier in the Australian Army, who was killed in action during the Afghanistan War, 22nd June 2013.

 He was posthumously awarded the Victoria Cross for Australia, for his most conspicuous acts of valour, extreme devotion to duty and ultimate self-sacrifice at Ghawchak village, Uruzgan province, Afghanistan, as a Commando Team Commander in Special Operations Task Group on Operation SLIPPER.

 A captivating photograph of Able Seaman Martin Curtis James, of Newcastle, NSW.
-A young Australian sailor.
+A young Australian sailor in WW2.